Vessaliux/e-commerce/readme.md

-Clone the repository, then run the following commands:
+Clone the repository, then run the following commands from the root directory of the project:

 ```
 mv ./.env.test ./.env